Nick Neri: Formula car racing

 Neri made his debut in formula car racing in 2011.
 At Road Atlanta, He won the first race he participated in.
 The Florida native raced in the Formula Skip Barber Winter Series.
 He went on to win two more races at Mazda Raceway Laguna Seca.
 Neri finished third in the championship standings, behind champion Jake Eidson and second placed driver Danilo Estrela.
 Following this, Neri was selected by Honda Performance Development to run a Honda powered Atlantic Championship car at Summit Point Motorsports Park.
 He was not able to set a qualifying time in his debut Atlantics outing as he broke a wheel.
 Technical difficulties prevented Neri from finishing the first race and not being able to start the second race.
 He made a comeback in formula racing in 2015, as he started in the new Formula Lites class.

 Stock car racing

-Nick Neri also has experience in stock car racing.
+Neri also has experience in stock car racing.
 He ran his first stock car race at Citrus County Speedway in 2012, winning four races during the season.
 The following year, Neri won one race at Auburndale Speedway and competed in the Florida United Promoters Late Model Series.
 In 2014, he ran partial seasons at DeSoto Speedway and Showtime Speedway in the Super Late Model division, scoring a total of four top ten finishes.